1st Guards Tank Army: First formation

 The 1st Tank Army was first formed within the Stalingrad Front from the 38th Army in July 1942, under the command of Major General Kirill Moskalenko.
 The army was encircled and partially destroyed.
 It was disbanded as a result in August 1942, its headquarters becoming the Southeastern Front headquarters.

 Second formation

-The 1st Tank Army was formed a second time on 30 January 1943 (order No.46021) from the headquarters of the 29th Army, under the command of famous armoured troops commander Lieutenant General of Tank Troops Mikhail Katukov, personally appointed by Stalin.
+The 1st Tank Army was formed a second time on 30 January 1943 (order No. 46021) from the headquarters of the 29th Army, under the command of famous armoured troops commander Lieutenant General of Tank Troops Mikhail Katukov, personally appointed by Stalin.
 The army was transferred to the North-Western Front.
 The 3rd Mechanised Corps (later to become 8th Guards Mechanised Corps) and 6th Tank Corps (later to become 11th Guards Tank Corps) joined it on formation, and served with the army throughout the war.
+It was quickly transferred to the Voronezh Front for the defense of the Kursk salient's southern shoulder, adding the newly formed 31st Tank Corps to its subordinate commands.

+Its order of battle prior to Operation Citadel was as follows: